 Best bars & Pubs in Prague

-tailored guide to the best bars and pubs in Prague.
+tailored guide to the best bars, pubs and cafés in Prague.

 |Address: Novotneho Lavka 1, Old Town, Prague 1|

 On winter nights, Lavka is a good spot for a drink and a dance.
 But on a hot summer's evening, Lavka makes for one of the best nights out in Prague.
 Whether you seek a quiet daytime drink by the river or a wild Prague stag night, the terraces, bars and dance areas at Lavka await.
 If you are on a pub crawl, either come early or leave Lavka until last, to party into the night.